djalbat/the-occam-user-manual/getting-started.md

 [http://localhost:8888](http://localhost:8888)

 You will be presented with the Occam IDE.
-Beyond bookmarking the URL there is nothing else to do.
+Beyond bookmarking the URL there is nothing more to do.

 To install the desktop variant, again unzip the downloaded zip file and this time drag it into the Applications directory, which should be accessible from the finder.
-Now, most importantly, do not double click on Occam the icon.
+Now, most importantly, do not double click on the icon.
 Instead, right click on it and choose 'Open'.
-Doing this ensures that you have a chance to configure MacOS to execute the iDE even though it is not from a trusted source.
+Doing this ensures that you have the opportunity to configure MacOS to execute the iDE even though it is not from a trusted source.
-If you simply go ahead and double click on the icon then you will have to configure MacOS manually and this process can be fiddlesome to say the least.
+If you simply go ahead and double click on the icon then you will have to configure the security settings after the event and this can be fiddlesome to say the least.
 Once the IDE is running, right click on the icon in the dock and choose the option to keep it there.

 ## Installing the CLI tools